 You’re setting goals for the Future Self but in reality, the Present Self needs to do all the hard work.

 If you lack self-discipline you’ll forget your future plans and you’ll focus only on things that make you happy today: drinking, going out, watching funny videos on social media, kissing strangers, oversleeping, overeating.

-That’s why the number one reason we’re procrastinating our day to day duties even when these things are important for your career and for our health, is our lack of self-confidence, responsibility, determination, grit.
+That’s why the number one reason we’re procrastinating our day-to-day duties even when these things are important for our career and for our health, is our lack of self-confidence, responsibility, determination, grit.

 This usually happens for one of the reasons below:

 You are not born with chronic procrastination.
 I personally don’t think that chronic procrastination should be listed as a disease in general.
 It’s simply multiplied laziness.1 People who are lazy use this term as an excuse, to justify their laziness with this so-called disease.

 But this doesn’t happen overnight, in a lot of cases this nasty habit emerges when we’re younger.

 If your parents were overprotecting you while you were a child; They were buying you everything you wanted; You were a spoiled little kid that was screaming and crying every time he didn’t get what he wanted, you’re most probably a chronic procrastinator.
 At least that’s your excuse for not doing your job.